BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 At the core of our society is the notion of the individual as a subject capable of making their own decisions and drawing sound conclusions.
 However, it's evident that our understanding of the numerous processes occurring around us is limited.
-The complexity of the modern world can only be managed through *functional differentiation* and *second-order observation*.
+The complexity of the modern world might only be manageable through *functional differentiation* and *second-order observation*.
 We are heavily dependent on specialists and experts, and our understanding is largely shaped by observing their observations.

 Conspiracy theorists seemingly reject *second-order observation*, viewing it as a form of manipulation akin to the matrix.
 However, this rejection is a perilous illusion.
-There is no position outside of second-order observation, no external vantage point from which to objectively assess 'reality' as it is, separate from the interpretations and understandings provided by other---the simulacrum is true.
+There is no position outside of second-order observation, no external vantage point from which to objectively assess 'reality' as it is, separate from the interpretations and understandings provided by others.
 This perspective underscores the intricate and interconnected nature of knowledge and understanding in contemporary society.

 Philosophers ranging from Plato, Fichte, and Kierkegaard to Russell, Kant, and Heidegger have provided insights that prompt us to question the application of second-order observation.